latex3/latex3.github.io/_posts/2018-04-10-issue28-of-latex2e-news-released.md

 We have released the April 2018 LaTeX distribution in time for the new TeX Live 2018 DVD.
-It was uploaded to CTAN and will be available on the mirror servers shortly.
+It was uploaded to CTAN and is now available on the mirror servers.

 The most important changes and additions are documented in
 <a href="{{site.baseurl}}/news/latex2e-news/ltnews28.pdf" target="_blank" onclick="vgwPixelCall('e9cdf4e5347a42d29f280b3a53e04614');">"LaTeX2e News Issue 28"</a>.
 This document can be found on the [LaTeX2e news page]({{site.baseurl}}/news/latex2e-news/) where you will also find release information for earlier LaTeX releases.